-Criteria Key Questions Sub Questions Illustrative Indicators Data Sources and Tools Relevance Programme doing the Given the broad range of issues that stand to affect deforestation and forest degradation, to what extent is the UN-REDD Programme the most appropriate approach: • for achieving REDD readiness at the country-level? • for tackling problems related to deforestation and forest degradation, including the political and economic drivers of deforestation, land cover change and degradation from unsustainable land use practices?
-The degree to which the Programme addresses the issues that matter most to country-level stakeholders, including perceptions; • Staff survey; Are the Programme's objectives realistic?
+Criteria Key Questions Sub Questions Illustrative Indicators Data Sources and Tools Relevance To what extent is the Programme doing the right things?
+Given the broad range of issues that stand to affect deforestation and forest degradation, to what extent is the UN-REDD Programme the most appropriate approach: • for achieving REDD readiness at the country-level? • for tackling problems related to deforestation and forest degradation, including the political and economic drivers of deforestation, land cover change and degradation from unsustainable land use practices?
+The degree to which the UN-REDD approach is consistent with the relevant scholarship; The degree to which the Programme addresses the issues that matter most to country-level stakeholders, including government, IP and CS representatives.
+Documents Staff and stakeholder perceptions; Staff survey; Country missions Are the Programme's objectives realistic?
 Are the objectives of the Programme realistic in light of: Political, institutional and economic contexts at the global, regional and national levels?
 Programme duration?
 Geographic scope?
 Allocation of funds?
 To what extent are the assumptions of the Programme's ToC comprehensive?
 To what extent do causal relationships' in the Programme's ToC appear realistic?
 Programme duration is aligned with the level of anticipated change The Programme's geographic scope is manageable with resources available; Allocated resources are sufficient to meet the Programme's objectives The political, institutional and economic contexts support the achievement of the Programme's objectives.
 Document review; Staff and stakeholder perceptions; Analyses of political, institutional and economic contexts; Field missions.

-Criteria Key Questions Sub Questions Illustrative Indicators Data Sources and Tools Effectiveness objectives being achieved or expected to be achieved? • At the Global level? • At the National level?
-To what extent is the Programme achieving intended results at the outcome level (both short-term and intermediate)?
+Effectiveness Programme's objectives being achieved or expected to be achieved? • At the To what extent is the Programme achieving intended results at the outcome level (both short-term and intermediate)?
 Are key outputs produced in a timely manner?
 If there have been gaps or delays, what are their causes and consequences?
 What factors have influenced the achievement of outcomes, positively or negatively?
 How is the UN-REDD programme contributing to the wider REDD+ Readiness goals?
 To what extent is the UN-REDD programme helping to address the underlying drivers of deforestation and forest degradation?
 What other effects is the UN-REDD Programme having?
-Original timelines have been respected; Gaps and delays have been justified or efforts have been made to minimise or counter them; Immediate outcomes Can we speak of outcomes? are producing desired levels of change; Document review of Programme documents; Staff and stakeholder perceptions; Staff survey; Country survey; Policy Board meetings Field missions.
+The degree to which: Outputs are perceived by external stakeholders as being of high quality; Outputs are used by others (incl. other REDD initiatives) Original timelines have been respected; Gaps and delays have been justified or efforts have been made to minimise or counter them; Immediate outcomes Can we speak of outcomes? are producing desired levels of change; There is tangible evidence of progressions towards formal outcomes (e.g., improved monitoring; increased inclusiveness; equity; capacity-building; knowledge dissemination); The contributions of UN-partner agencies are equally valued / appreciated. documents;